yohannesjo435/weather-app/README.md

 # Weather App (No fancy UI)

 ## Overview
 This is a simple weather application created for practice purposes.
-The application fetches weather data from an external API and displays it in the console.
+The application fetches weather data from an external API and displays it in the DOM.
 It is designed to demonstrate the fundamentals of making API requests and handling JSON data in a programming environment.

 ## Features
 - Fetches current weather data based on a user's input location.